daostack/dutchx-bootstrapper-ui/README.md

     npm install
     ```

-2. In a separate shell window, start ganache:

-    ```script
+2. build and run the application:

+    ```shell
-    npm start arc-js.ganache
+    npm run start
     ```

-3. Migrate the Arc contracts to Ganache:
+## Build and Run for Debugging

+1. Build the application for development:

     ```script
-    npm start arc-js.ganache.migrate
-    ```

-4. Build the application for development:

-    ```script
     npm start build.development
     ```

-5. Run the application:
+2. Run the application:

     ```shell
     npm start browse.development